 Apps

-Section titled “How It Works”- An external channel (e.g., Slack) sends a webhook to the App’s endpoint
+Section titled “How it works”- An external channel sends a request to the app’s endpoint.

-- The App verifies the request using channel-specific security (e.g., Slack signing secret)
+- The app verifies the request using channel-specific auth (signing secret, OIDC, mTLS, etc.).

-- A session is found or created based on the configured session strategy
+- A session is found or created according to the session strategy.

-- The agent processes the message and responds through the channel
+- The agent processes the message and the response flows back through the channel.

 |---|---|---|